missionpinball/mpf-docs/displays/widgets/reusable_widgets.rst

          laughing_jackal:
             target: display1

-Remember in MPF, display targets can either be the names of a display (dmd, window, etc.), or they can be the name of a slide frame which is a widget on another slide which holds its own slides (sort of like picture-in-picture).
+Remember in MPF, display targets are the names of a display (dmd, window, etc.).

 More details about this are in the :doc:`layers` guide.